andrew-canaday/pomd4c/README.md

 # pomd4c

-`pomd4c` is a very simplistic doc generator for C projects.
+`pomd4c` is a lightweight doc generator for _small, simple,_ projects.

-It's small (one file) and hacky (...).
-It's intended for projects that are small and simple.
 It's licensed under the [MIT license](./COPYING).

 > :information_source: for a complete example, see the  [the API docs](./API.md), which are